Industry News

 Putting risk management in place makes it possible to anticipate problems and secure the project approach.
 It helps identify bottlenecks and limit impacts.
 This improves the project management process and decision-making.

-Adapting the strategy makes it possible to respond to the unexpected and optimise actions.
-This flexibility strengthens the project methodology and team effectiveness.
+Adapting the strategy makes it possible to respond to unforeseen events and optimise actions.
+This flexibility strengthens the project methodology and the teams’ effectiveness.
 The project manager adjusts priorities according to project progress.
 This contributes to success.

 Why the project approach is a competitive advantage